Baby with a Montessori Mirror

 • Provides a Varied Prospective

-Placing a low mirror beside a playmat or preschool child’s playspace can provide amusement as they watch their reflected movements and discover new visual experiences.
-Not only will this promote visual tracking, but helps them to see their play in an entirely different way.
+Placing a low mirror beside a playmat or a preschool child’s playspace can amuse them as they watch their reflections and discover new visual experiences.
+This will not only promote visual tracking but also help them see their play in an entirely different way.

 • Promotes Coordinated Movement